preetkakkar/Magento_Grouped_Product_With_Link/README.md

 # Magento Grouped Products, with an optional clickable link to the product page

-This customization for Magento 2 grouped products changes the default layout to display the SKU and product name, replacing the typical product name and quantity field.
-It also adds functionality to display the SKU as a clickable link to the associated product page, but only if the grouped product belongs to specific categories.
+This customization for <strong>Magento 2 grouped products</strong> changes the default layout to <strong>display the SKU and product name</strong>, replacing the typical product name and quantity field.
+It also adds functionality to <strong>display the SKU as a clickable link to the associated product page</strong>, but only if the grouped product belongs to specific categories.

 In the example provided, the condition checks whether the parent product is in a designated category (e.g., ID 63).
 If true, the SKU will appear as a link; otherwise, it will be displayed as plain text:
 ```